- About Extension

 Important Indicators of Quality Child Care

-Read the latest Parent Line Newsletter located on our Newsletters page.
+Read our latest Parent Line Newsletter located on our Newsletters page.

 Many families need some help to pay for their child care.
-Need Help Paying for Child Care has resources that may be available.
 See if you qualify for a child care subsidy at: Oregon DHS Child Care Program.

-If you experience concerns about the health and safety of children in a care situation we have a formal complaint policy to help you document your concerns.
-You can also contact the Office of Child Care directly at 800-556-6616.
+If you experience concerns about the health and safety of children in a care situation please contact the Office of Child Care directly at 800-556-6616.